How To Start A Virtual Bookkeeping Business

 - Xero Blog

-We make it easy for you to create a life of freedom with free training, resources, and how to grow a profitable bookkeeping business from anywhere in the world.
+We make it easy for you to create a life of freedom with free training, resources, and more on how to start and grow a profitable bookkeeping business — from anywhere in the world.

-Bookkeeping is quickly changing with new Cloud technology and being able to work remotely.
+Bookkeeping is quickly changing with new cloud technology and being able to work remote with clients.
 Virtual bookkeepers have to embrace it to give your business the edge on your competition.

 Remember to focus on providing clients convenient and valuable experiences.
-People buy from people, not just the company.
+People buy from people, not just a company.

-If all this seems like a lot — take a deep breath.
-Making the effort to understand what virtual bookkeeping is and how it works will help you start an excellent business.
+If all this seems like a lot — take a deep breathe.
+Taking the effort to understand what virtual bookkeeping is and how it works will help you start an excellent business.

 Here’s your action plan:

-If you need more personalized, specific advice on how to start your own virtual bookkeeping business and make money from home, see our other resources today to get started.
+But if you need more personalized, specific advice on how to start your own virtual bookkeeping business, and make money from home, see our other resources today to get started.